ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema1-introduccion/gh.md

 ## GraphQL Example

+**GraphQL** is a query language for web services APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more.

 Follows an example of query using GraphQL.

 We can set the GraphQL query in a separated file: